 Tabs & Panels

 Tabs are used to control overlapping sections in the user interface.
-Contents of only one Tab is visible at a time.
-Tabs are listed in Tab header, which can be vertical or horizontal.
+The content of only one Tab is visible at a time.
+Tabs are listed in a Tab header, which can be horizontal or vertical.

 Vertical tabs can be switched with Ctrl-Wheel from anywhere in the tab.
-You can also cycle through tabs with Ctrl-Tab and Shift-Ctrl-Tab, or press down LMB and move mouse over tab header icons.
-(Workspace tabs do not use this keymap.
-See Workspace controls.)
+You can also cycle through tabs with Ctrl-Tab and Shift-Ctrl-Tab, or press down LMB and move the mouse over the tab header icons.
+(This does not apply to Workspace tabs; see Workspace controls.)

 The smallest organizational unit in the user interface is a panel.
-The panel header show the title of the panel.
+The panel header shows the title of the panel.
 It is always visible.
 Some panels also include subpanels.

 Collapsing and Expanding